slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

         # Always ensure that the client and server software are of the same release.

         # copies server, links new server to jungfrauDetectorServer,
-        # removes old server from respawn, sets up new lnked server to respawn
+        # removes old server from respawn, sets up new linked server to respawn
         # programs fpga, reboots

         #  older versions: v5.0.0 - 6.0.0 using tftp from tftp folder of pc